 The village of Charney Bassett lies in open country beside the meandering river Ock.
 It is situated in the north of the Vale of White Horse, in Gainfield Hundred, and there has been a settlement here since Anglo-Saxon times.
 The earliest surviving record shows there was a grant of lands to the Abbot of Abingdon Abbey in 811 AD.
 The land originally was largely marsh and the meaning of ‘Charney’ is Cearn-isle or island beside the river Cearn.

-More about the history of the village and its past activities can be found on our sister site history.charneybassett.org.uk/
+More about the history of the village and its past activities can be found on the Charney Bassett history website (history.charneybassett.org.uk).

 Today, the village is an active, vibrant community committed to conserving the character of the village and providing well maintained amenities and services.
 Examine the community-led plan for more information.

 Browse this website and keep up to date with Parish Council business and the management of our village hall and playing field.
 Learn about a wide range of local organisations and activities.
-You can also find ad-hoc information on a variety of things; the village defibrillator, ‘Fix my Street’ and the river level of the Ock to name just a few, and if you are new to the village, our Welcome to Charney Bassett-Guide-2017 .
+You can also find ad-hoc information on a variety of things; walks around the village, the village defibrillator, ‘Fix my Street’ and the river level of the Ock to name just a few, and if you are new to the village, our Welcome to Charney Bassett-Guide.

-Join our email management system and allow our Charney Chatter newsletter to pop into your inbox (back copies can be read here) …and if you want to keep abreast about what is going on in neighbouring villages visit our links page.
+Join our email management system (email firstname.lastname@example.org) and allow our Charney Chatter newsletter to pop into your inbox (Chatter back copies are available) …and if you want to keep abreast about what is going on in neighbouring villages visit our Hereabouts page.

 The content comes from numerous sources and has been published with the best of intentions.
 It is correct to the best of our belief.
 Where links are provided to other websites we cannot guarantee or be responsible for the accuracy of the contents of those sites.